 The Zodiac claimed in his October 13th 1969 letter, mailed two days after the murder: "I am the murderer of the taxi driver over by Washington Street and Maple Street last night."
 Had this been the case, then his actions of traveling east on Jackson Street makes sense to his original true intentions of traveling north on Maple Street after murdering the taxicab driver at this location.
 He would have been heading toward the region of the Jackson and Maple intersection in both instances.
 However, circumstances forced a change of plan, necessitating the Zodiac Killer to commandeer the vehicle and continue one block further, resulting in the subsequent unscheduled journey along Jackson Street, to his original destination.

 This has been discussed here in great detail http://www.zodiacciphers.com/zodiac-news/presidio-heights-the-final-chapter

-The absence of a heard gunshot is often touted as a reason the shooting may have occurred one block earlier at Washington and Maple, however no audible gunshot was described at this location either.
-The close contact wound to Paul Stine may have suppressed the propellant gases of the firearm, subduing the audible sound levels, or the killer may have attached a suppressor to the gun itself, although even guns with suppressors can still give a high decibel reading.
+The absence of a heard gunshot is often touted as a reason the shooting may have occurred one block earlier at Washington and Maple, although no audible gunshot was described at this location either.
+The close contact wound to Paul Stine may have suppressed the propellant gases of the firearm, subduing the audible sound levels, or the killer may have attached a suppressor to the gun itself.
+Albeit, even guns with suppressors attached can still give a high decibel reading.